merneo/arch-linux/modules/21-ssh-server.md

 ## Troubleshooting

+For more extensive troubleshooting on OpenSSH issues, refer to the [ArchWiki on OpenSSH/Troubleshooting](https://wiki.archlinux.org/title/OpenSSH/Troubleshooting).

 ### Problem: SSH service fails to start
 **Solution:**
-1. Check configuration syntax: `sshd -t`
+1. Check configuration syntax: `sshd -t`.
+This command checks the validity of the SSH daemon configuration file without attempting to start the service.
-2. Check logs: `journalctl -u sshd`
+2. Check logs: `journalctl -u sshd`.
+For `journalctl` details, see [ArchWiki: systemd/Journal](https://wiki.archlinux.org/title/Systemd/Journal).
 3. Verify port 1991 is not in use: `ss -tlnp | grep :1991`

 ### Problem: Cannot connect from remote computer